WRXinYue/ocean-hub/src/docs/install/manual.md

 2. Set the service to start on boot

-	`rc-update add misskey`
+	`rc-update add ocean`

-3. Start the Misskey service
+3. Start the Ocean service

-	`rc-service misskey start`
+	`rc-service ocean start`

-You can check if the service is running with `rc-service misskey status`.
+You can check if the service is running with `rc-service ocean status`.

-### How to update your Misskey server to the latest version
+### How to update your Ocean server to the latest version
 1. `git checkout master`
 2. `git pull`
 3. `git submodule update --init`
 4. `NODE_ENV=production pnpm install --frozen-lockfile`
 5. `NODE_ENV=production pnpm run build`
 6. `pnpm run migrate`
-7. Restart your Misskey process to apply changes
+7. Restart your Ocean process to apply changes
 8. Enjoy

 If you encounter any problems with updating, please try the following: